 I have a PhD in machine learning from Chalmers university of technology, my thesis is called Representation learning for natural language (click for details).
-I have worked on summarization, dialogue systems, adversarial training, and character-based RNNs for sequence labeling and morphological analogies.
-I also have experience in convnets and policy gradient methods.
+I have worked on summarization, dialogue systems, adversarial training (for sequences, data privacy, speech), character-based RNNs, and federated learning.